 - inflammatory conditions, such as arthritis and bowel disease

-After diagnosing the cause of a high or low WBC count and recommending a treatment plan, your doctor will periodically recheck your WBCs.
+After diagnosing the cause of a high or low WBC count and recommending a treatment plan, your doctor will periodically recheck your WBCs with additional blood tests.

 If your WBC count remains high or low, this can indicate that your condition has worsened.
-Your doctor may adjust your treatment.
+Your doctor may use this information to adjust your treatment.

 If your WBC count shows a normal range, this usually indicates that the treatment is working.